NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/README.md

 #### Style

-The style of the volume.
+The style of the volume (e.g., FlexVol or FlexGroup).

 _Required_: No